George Kennan (explorer): Career

 In 1864, he secured employment with the Russian–American Telegraph Company to survey a route for a proposed overland telegraph line through Siberia and across the Bering Strait.
 Having spent two years in the wilds of Kamchatka, he returned to Ohio via Saint Petersburg and soon became well known by his lectures, articles, and a book about his travels.

 In his book Tent Life in Siberia, Kennan provided ethnographies, histories and descriptions of many native peoples in Siberia, that are still important for researchers.
-They include stories about the Koraks (modern spelling: Koryaks), Kamchatdal (Itelmens), Chookchees (Chukchis), Yookaghirs (Yukaghirs), Chooances (Chuvans), Yakoots (Yakuts) and Gakouts.
+They include stories about the Koraks (modern spelling: Koryaks), Kamchatdal (Itelmens), Chookchees (Chukchi), Yookaghirs (Yukaghirs), Chooances (Chuvans), Yakoots (Yakuts), and Gakouts.
 During 1870, he returned to St. Petersburg and travelled to Dagestan, in the northern Caucasus region, which had been annexed by the Russian Empire only ten years previously.
-There, he became the first American to explore its highlands, a remote Muslim region of herders, silversmiths, carpet-weavers and other craftsmen.
+There, he became the first American to explore its highlands, a remote Muslim region of herders, silversmiths, carpet-weavers, and other craftsmen.

 An Afro-Abkhazian.
 Photo by Kennan, 1870.

-He travelled onward through the northern Caucasus area, stopping in Samashki and Grozny, before returning once more to America in 1871.
+He traveled onward through the northern Caucasus area, stopping in Samashki and Grozny, before returning once more to America in 1871.
 These travels earned him a reputation as an "expert" on all matters pertaining to Russia.

 Kennan subsequently (1878) obtained a position with the Associated Press based in Washington, D.C., and as a war correspondent travelled throughout his career to many conflict areas of the world.
-He also contributed articles to magazines, such as Century Magazine, Atlantic Monthly, McClure's Magazine (a muckraker magazine), National Geographic and The Outlook.
+He also contributed articles to magazines, such as Century Magazine, Atlantic Monthly, McClure's Magazine (a muckraker magazine), National Geographic, and The Outlook.
 He was the first Corresponding Secretary for the National Geographic Society upon its founding in 1888.

 In May 1885, Kennan began another voyage in Russia, this time across Siberia from Europe.
 He had been very publicly positive about the Tsarist Russian government and its policies and his journey was approved by the Russian government.
 However, in the course of his meetings with exiled dissidents during his travel, notably Nikolai Mikhailovich Yadrintsev (1842–1894), Kennan changed his mind about the Russian imperial system.
 He had been particularly impressed by Catherine Breshkovsky, the populist "little grandmother of the Russian Revolution."
 She had bidden him farewell in the small Transbaikal village to which she was confined by saying, "We may die in exile and our grand children may die in exile, but something will come of it at last."
 He also met a teenage Leonid Krasin during this journey.